Coronavirus and Prostate Cancer: The Facts

 • Clean surfaces regularly e.g. door handles, kettles and phones

-The specific shielding guidance differs depending on whether you live in England, Scotland, Wales or Northern Ireland.
+The specific shielding guidance differs depending on where you live.
 Please ensure that you check the guidance where you live.

-Those in the moderate-risk group are still advised to follow government social distancing guidelines to ensure they minimise their risk of contracting COVID-19.
+Those in the moderate-risk group are still advised to follow government social distancing guidelines so that they minimise their risk of contracting COVID-19.

 It’s also important to look after your mental wellbeing whilst self-isolating